-The four policy drivers of this strategic objective, each of which has been assigned to a working group, are to:
+The four policy thrusts of this strategic objective, each of which has been assigned to a working group, are to:

-- maximise the safety contribution of WCG institutions, assets and people; - improve the performance of the South African Police Service (SAPS) through effective oversight; - reduce accidents and fatalities through road safety, which is driven through PSO3 Increasing access to safe and efficient transport; and - strengthen "whole of society" community safety initiatives through public-private partnerships.
+- Maximise the safety contribution of WCG institutions, assets and people; - Improve the performance of the South African Police Service (SAPS) through effective oversight; - Reduce accidents and fatalities through road safety, which is driven through SO3; and - Strengthen 'whole of society' community safety initiatives through public-private partnerships.

-Under PSO5, the WCG is implementing a strong civilian oversight programme for the SAPS to improve accountability of the police in the Western Cape's main centres.
-For example, the Department of Community Safety (DOCS) has developed a web-based Community Safety Expanded Partnership Programme (CSEPP) to oversee service delivery at police stations, and to make safety information continuously available in order to strengthen decision making.
+Under SO5, the WCG is implementing a strong civilian oversight programme for SAPS to improve accountability of the police in the Western Cape's main centres.
+For example, the Department of Community Safety has developed a web-based Community Safety Expanded Partnership Programme (CSEPP) to oversee service delivery at police stations, and to make safety information continuously available in order to strengthen decision making.

 Another key intervention is the introduction of legislation for stronger oversight mechanisms over the police.
-If enacted, this legislation will go a long way to professionalising the police service."
+If enacted, this legislation will go a long way to professionalizing the police service2.

-Insofar as violence prevention is concerned, the Department of Community Safety (which leads PSO5) contributes to the intersectoral approach by:
+Insofar as violence prevention is concerned, the Department of Community Safety (which leads SO5) contributes to the intersectoral approach by: